nickmasonswe/nickmasonswe/README.md

     As an empathetic software engineer, I am passionate about collaborating with other engineers and across cross-functional teams to transform vague concepts into user-friendly products.
 My focus in on creating solutions that are highly maintainable and scalable.
   </p>
   <p>
     I distinguish myself with my ability to quickly learn new languages, frameworks, and technologies due to a deep understanding of the transferable knowledge and recurring patterns that underpin these tools.
-This skill allows me to get up to speed and confidently adapt in fast-paced enviornments.
+This skill allows me to get up to speed and confidently adapt in fast-paced environments.
   </p>
 </div>